rayan2228/react-pagination-with-dots/readme.md

-# rc-pagination-component
+# react-pagination-with-dots

-\"rc-pagination-component\" is a highly customizable and responsive pagination library designed for React applications.
+\"react-pagination-with-dots\" is a highly customizable and responsive pagination library designed for React applications.
 This package enables easy integration of pagination in your projects, allowing you to create dynamic and paginated lists with minimal effort.
 Whether you're dealing with large datasets or creating a simple paginated data grid, this React Pagination Package offers flexibility and simplicity.

 With full control over pagination navigation, customizable labels, and support for React Hooks, this pagination UI component allows you to seamlessly paginate and manage data in any React-based application.
 Ideal for developers looking to build responsive pagination components that adapt to various layouts and devices.